contrailcirrus/flights-pipeline/flight-emissions-report/README.md

 The output from those jobs is written to the big query table `trajectory_cocip_prod` (as are all other jobs from the trajectory workers).
-The outputs from the daily FER cronjob can be disambiguated from other trajectory worker records by including `source_id="flightsreport"` or `source_id="flightsreport_full"`, the latter in the case of jobs using the `full_traj` flag set to `True`.
+If the per-segment trajectory data is exported by setting the `full_traj` flag set to `True`, then both per-flight and per-segment summary data will be exported.
+The rows in the BQ table between per-seg and per-flight can be disambiguated by selecting on `seg_cnt=1` (per-segment summary) vs.
+`seg_cnt>1` (per-flight summary).

 # Using the CLI